 They make spandex from fossil fuels, just like any other synthetic fabric.
 The problem here is that fossil fuels are non-renewable resources.
 Lycra’s dependence on fossil fuels is unsustainable.

-The unsustainability of lycra’s fossil fuel use lies in the fast fashion supply chain that has taken over the apparel industry.
-Fossil fuels are a limited and precious resource; using them to make clothing that will end up in landfills within a year or six months is such waste.
+The unsustainability of spandex's fossil fuel use lies in the fast fashion supply chain that has taken over the apparel industry.
+Fossil fuels are a limited and precious resource; using them to make clothing that will end up in landfills within a year or six months is a such waste.
 About 85 percent of all textiles produced annually, including lycra fabric, end up in landfills every year.

 The process of making spandex fabric is chemically intense.
 They commonly use synthetic dyes to color lycra fabrics.
 Simple investigations often implicate waste dye in water pollution in the areas surrounding textile factories.